pbostrom/lein-cljsasset/README.md

            ["META-INF/resources/webjars/codemirror/4.6/lib/codemirror.css"]}
 ```

 Now your users can use the lein-cljsasset plugin to fetch the dependencies and concatenate them into a single file for use in their application.
+It might be a good idea to include (or link) the section below in your library's README.

-### Library users: Resolve and concatenate JavaScript and CSS dependencies (which are declared by your ClojureScript dependencies) into single file(s).
+### Library users: Resolve and concatenate JavaScript and CSS dependencies into single file(s).

 Add the desired ClojureScript library to your `:dependencies` section in `project.clj`:
 ```clj